 Modeling Dielectric and Optical Properties of Fluids

 The dielectric constant and refractive index of fluids are important in a variety of practical situations, and also are needed for certain applications in metrology.
-Dr. Harvey has worked to apply molecular and thermophysical information to the estimation and correlation of these properties in several contexts, including a model for the dielectric constant of natural gas mixtures, a description of the effect of dissolved air on the refractive index of water at UV and visible frequencies, and computer simulation for testing mixing rules for the static dielectric constant of aqueous mixtures at conditions relevant to geochemistry.
+Dr. Harvey has worked to apply molecular and thermophysical information to the estimation and correlation of these properties in several contexts, including a model for the dielectric constant of natural gas mixtures, a description of the effect of dissolved air on the refractive index of water at UV and visible frequencies, and virial coefficients from theory for the density dependence of the dielectric constant and refractive index of noble gases for use in metrology.

 Standards for Properties of Water and Aqueous Systems

 Dr. Harvey is a leader in international efforts to produce standards for the thermophysical properties of water in all its phases (including the “steam tables” widely used in industry), and of important aqueous mixtures.
-He currently serves as Chair of the Working Group on Thermophysical Properties of Water and Steam of the International Association for the Properties of Water and Steam (IAPWS).
-Current and recent projects include a new equation of state for the properties of heavy water, new standard representations of the sublimation and melting curves of ice, and standards for industrial application of the thermodynamic properties of seawater.
+He has chaired the Working Group on Thermophysical Properties of Water and Steam of the International Association for the Properties of Water and Steam (IAPWS), and continues to contribute to IAPWS efforts.
+Current and recent projects include a new reference equation of state for the properties of heavy water, new standard representations of the sublimation and melting curves of ice, a formulation for the static dielectric constant of heavy water, and a formulation for the self-diffusion constant of water.

 Honorary Fellow, International Association for the Properties of Water and Steam (2016)